GreenLantern16/vault-enterprise-install-guide/README.md

 This essentially acts as a pointer to make sure requests for `vault.vaultdemo.net` get to the right internal load balancer.

 ### Enable Access to Vault
 For this step you can use the AWS console and manually add the networks or security groups that should be allowed to talk to Vault.
 Go into EC2 > Security Groups > demo-vault-lb-sg and add a Custom TCP rule allowing access to port 8200 from any of the entities that require access.
-For demo and POV purposes you may set this to `0.0.0.0/0` to keep things simple. **Don't do this in production.**
+For demo or development purposes you may set this to `0.0.0.0/0` to keep things simple. **Don't do this in production.**

 ### Test Your Work
 If you don't have an application or bastion host stood up yet you can use one of the Vault nodes to check the API.